-This Strawberry Crunch Cake is four layers of strawberry goodness covered in buttercream frosting and a strawberry vanilla crunch coating.
-This is one of my all time favorite cakes!Jump to Recipe
+This Strawberry Crunch Cake recipe is four layers of strawberry shortcake flavor covered in buttercream frosting, and a homemade strawberry crunch coating.
+This cake tastes just like the ice cream bars!Jump to Recipe

 This Strawberry Crunch Cake is based off of my favorite childhood ice cream bars.
 This cake is so nostalgic and when I tried it for the first time it brought back so many memories.